codsen/codsen/packages/ast-monkey/README.md

 - `val`
 - `innerObj`

-If monkey is currently traversing a plain object, going each key/value pair, `key` will be key and `val` will be the value.
+If monkey is currently traversing a plain object, going each key/value pair, `key` will be the object's current key and `val` will be the value.
 If monkey is currently traversing an array, going through all elements, a `key` will be the current element and `val` will be `null`.

 `innerObj` object's key | Type           | Description